As previously noted, many commands implicitly reference the room the user is in. Here is how to move to another room:

 The third argument, may be either 0 or 1.
 If it is 1, this command behaves differently: before a listing is returned, the client must transmit a list of fields to search for.
 The field headers are listed below in the writeup for the "MSG0" command.

-The optional fourth argument may also be either 0 or 1.
-If it is 1, the output of this command will include not only a list of message numbers, but a simple header summary of each message as well.
+The optional fourth argument may also be either 0 or 9.
+If it is 9, the output of this command will include not only a list of message numbers, but a simple header summary of each message as well.
 This is somewhat resource intensive so you shouldn't do this unless you absolutely need all the headers immediately.
-The fields which are output (in the usual delimited fashion, of course) are: message number, timestamp, display name, node name, Internet email address (if present), subject (if present).
+The fields which are output (in the usual delimited fashion, of course) are: message number, timestamp, display name, node name, Internet email address (if present), subject (if present), hash of message-id (if present), comma-separated hashes of message thread references (if present).

 This command can return three possible results.
 ERROR + NOT_LOGGED_IN will be returned if no user is currently logged in.
 Otherwise, LISTING_FOLLOWS will be returned, and the listing will consist of zero or more message numbers, one per line.
 The listing ends, as always, with the string “000” alone on a line by itself.
 The listed message numbers can be used to request messages from the system.
 If “search mode” is being used, the server will return START_CHAT_MODE, and the client is expected to transmit the search criteria, and then read the message list.